Aspie96/blog/content/posts/free_software.md

 The [Definition of Free Cultural Works](https://freedomdefined.org/Definition) and the [Open Definition](https://opendefinition.org/) (by the [Open Knowledge Foundation](https://okfn.org/)) independently provide definitions that can be used to establish which licenses are "free" or "open".
 The relevant freedoms are the same as those for free and open source software, just translated out of the software domain.

-[Creative Commons](https://creativecommons.org/) is a nonprofit organization which publishes public licenses which can be used by many.
-Different licenses written by the Creative Commons organization are widely different between each other.
-Many of them are proprietary because they include non-free restrictions (such as those against commercial use or sharing derivative works), but some are free.
+[Creative Commons](https://creativecommons.org/) is a nonprofit organization which writes public licenses.
+Some of them are proprietary because they include non-free restrictions (such as those against commercial use or sharing derivative works), some are free.

-Creative Commons [clarifies](https://creativecommons.org/2008/02/20/approved-for-free-cultural-works/) which, among its several different licenses, are suitable for free cultural works.
-[CC0](https://creativecommons.org/publicdomain/zero/1.0/) is a public domain declaration: it waives all copyright on the work, which then can be used without conditions.
-[CC BY](https://creativecommons.org/licenses/by/4.0/) and [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) are free public licenses which require attribution and prohibit any additional technical or legal restriction on the work.
-CC BY-SA is a *ShareAlike* license (effectively the same mechanism as copyleft).

-While Creative Commons licenses are widely used because of their simplicity, other free licenses suitable for non-software works also exist, such as the [Free Art License](https://artlibre.org/licence/lal/en/) and the [GNU GPL](https://www.gnu.org/licenses/licenses.html), which, while mainly designed for software, can be used for other works as well.
+Creative Commons [clarifies](https://creativecommons.org/2008/02/20/approved-for-free-cultural-works/) which, among its legal tools, are are suitable for free cultural works.
+These include [CC0](https://creativecommons.org/publicdomain/zero/1.0/) (a public domain declaration), [CC BY](https://creativecommons.org/licenses/by/4.0/) and [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).
+Free licenses for non-software works published by other organizations also exist, such as the [Free Art License](https://artlibre.org/licence/lal/en/) and the [GNU GPL](https://www.gnu.org/licenses/licenses.html) (which, while mainly designed for software, can also be used for other works).

-The concept of "source code" exists for non-software works too, and it has the same meaning: the preferred form of the work for making modifications to it.
-It's arguably less important than for software, though, since books and art pieces are intelligible to humans (and, with some effort, also modifiable) even when stored in other formats.
+The concept of "source code" exists for non-software assets too and it has the same meaning: the preferred form of the work for making modifications.
+It's arguably less fundamental than for software, though, since books and art pieces are intelligible to humans (and, with some effort, also modifiable) even when stored in other formats.
 Some copyleft free licenses (such as the GNU GPL) require that access to source code is given when distributing a derivative, while others (such as CC BY-SA and the Free Art License) do not.

 The same digital asset (for example, an image) can be stored in a computer file in many different *formats* that represent the same information differently.
 Some file formats can only be read using proprietary software (due to secrets or legal restrictions), constraining the user, while others can be dealt with using free and open source software.
-When distributing free cultural works, it's important to use a free format for doing so, in order to avoid these restrictions.
+When distributing free cultural works, it's important to use a free format, so as to avoid these restrictions.

 The distinction between software and non-software items in the world of free and open content does matter to some extent, but is not crucial and is blurred for some assets.
 The same freedoms and, often, the same terminologies and even the same licenses apply across different domains.